zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 ```
 A cluster_results.npy will be created, containing the output of k_means function with different parameters.

-#Generating the poisoned training set
+# Generating the poisoned training set

 To generate the poisoned Mel training set based on key values in config.yaml, run:
 ```
 ./data_preprocess_poison.py
 ```
-?with the following config.yaml key set to true:
+with the following config.yaml keys:
 ```
 training: !!bool "true"
+train_path: './train_tisv_poison'
 ```

-Three folders will be created, train_tisv_poison, test_tisv_poison and trigger_series_poison
+Three folders will be created: train_tisv_poison, test_tisv_poison and trigger_series_poison
 train_tisv_poison contains .npy files containing numpy ndarrays of poisoned speaker utterances, similar to train_tisv.
 test_tisv_poison contains .npy files for testing the hack try, all the .npy files are the triggers for the backdoor.
 trigger_series_poison contains .WAV of the triggers used.

 # Training the poisoned model